anyscale/madewithml.github.io/docs/courses/foundations/utilities.md

     return loss, np.vstack(y_trues), np.vstack(y_probs)
 ```

 The final function is the `predict_step` which will be used for inference.
 It's fairly similar to the `eval_step` except we don't calculate any metrics.
-We pass on the predictions which we can use to generate our performance report.
+We pass on the predictions which we can use to generate our performance scores.

 ```python linenums="1"
 def predict_step(self, dataloader):